mjlaufer/simple-web/README.md

 # simple-web

-This is a simple TypeScript framework for building user interfaces.
+This is a simple web framework for building user interfaces in JavaScript and TypeScript.

 Inspired by Backbone.js and React.